mgelbart/magnum-opiate/README.md

 1 minute remaining
 -------------------

 Trey approached Zento with overdue care per Zento's beckon and call.
 "Trey," Zento shrieked, "We meet at least."
 At least she could have gotten her opening right, Trey thought.
-Without further adieu, Trey pointed his weapon and Zento and asked, "Any famous last words?"
+Without further adieu, Trey pointed his weapon and Zento and asked, "Any famous last words?
+'I am your father', etc?"

+"Well," Zento responded slowly and carefully, "I wasn't going to tell you, but if you most know...
+Bob's your uncle!" [[9]](https://en.wikipedia.org/wiki/Bob%27s_your_uncle)

+Trey was dumbstruck.
+"For all intensive porpoises, then --"

+" -- purposes!"
+Zento interrupted him midsentence.

+"Ah Zento, ever the pedant, even in your final moments," Trey replied.
+"Alright then, for all intensive _purposes_," Trey continued, "If Bob's my uncle, that makes me --"

-Zento looked at Trey and spoke calmly: "Trey, you are a lost soul.
+Zento interrupted Trey again, this time at the author's behest.
+"Trey, you are a lost soul.
 Do not carry out this foul deed, for that is not who you are.
 Be true to yourself.
 Do not thrust upon yourself this..." and, here, she paused briefly.
 Then, she continued, "This... competence."

-"I'm worried about returning home without having assassinated you.
-Do you think it'll all come out in the wash?"
+"But my mission.
+If I fail once more, do you think it will all come out in the wash?"
 Trey asked.

-"It's a wash," she responded.
-In that moment, Trey felt, Zento's gleaming face was to her countenance as his visage was to his physiognomy.
+"It's a wash," Zento responded.
+In that moment, Trey realized Zento's gleaming face was to her countenance as his visage was to his physiognomy.
 An incredible calm and clarity descended upon him.
 Astounded, he turned around and headed home.
 He didn't know how it would all turn out, but he knew one thing for sure: he had a lot of laundry to do.

 Afterwords
 ----------